PASTUSEDBY/PASTUSEDBY/README.md

-Hii, I’m @PASTUSEDBY.
-I am a self taught programmer.
-I am quite busy with my life recently and focusing more on my studies!
+Hii, I’m @PASTUSEDBY, a self taught programmer.
+Quite busy for quite a while with my studies.
+(Competitive exams are brutal!)

-If you want to talk, feel free to contact me at Discord: `PASTUSEDBY#9296`, ID : `453961126351339530`.
+If you want to talk, feel free to contact me at Discord: User: `pastusedby`, ID : `453961126351339530`.